kajott/TrackMeister/README.md

 ## Usage

 Just drag a module file onto the executable, or into the window once the player has already been started.
+If a directory is opened this way, the first playable file therein is loaded.
+Note that this is *not* recursive; TMCP won't play entire directory hierarchies.

 Playback is always paused after loading a module; this is by design.
 Press the **Space** key to start playback.